 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for undergraduate students beginning on Monday, March 27.
+A. The University assigns registration appointment times for undergraduate students between November 16 and December 1.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting Wednesday, March 15.
+You can view your assigned time on Wolverine Access starting Monday, November 6.

 Q. Do I need to use the backpack feature on Wolverine Access before registration opens?

 A. We recommend using it, but it is not required.
-Beginning Wednesday, March 15 at 9 AM, you can add classes to your “Backpack” in Wolverine Access.
+Beginning November 6, you can add classes to your “Backpack” in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class – it is simply a way to put the course in your “shopping cart” so that you can “check-out” quickly.
 If a class in your backpack is full when your registration time opens, you may waitlist yourself, and/or select an alternate open class at that time.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

 A. Some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2023.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2024.